Hawks deliver early playoff KO, romp past Wizards 116-98 - News 12 Now

 Atlanta pushed out to a double-digit lead before the game was 3 minutes old and stretched the margin to 38-13 with just under a minute to go in the opening quarter on Schroder’s 3-pointer.

 Wall did everything he could to spark the Wizards.
 He posed along the baseline after a thunderous dunk, which might have had more effect if the Wizards weren’t losing by 23 at the time.
-He also darted through the lane against a collapsing defense to bank in an improbable shot, drawing gasps from the Atlanta crowd.
+He somehow made a 3-pointer while falling out of bounds in the corner at the end of the first quarter .
+He darted through the lane against a collapsing defense to bank in an improbable shot, drawing gasps from the Atlanta crowd.

 Wall made all but one shot and scored 21 points in the first half, but the Wizards trailed 64-46 heading to the locker room.
 The other four Washington starters had just 18 points.